Research at the ScienceCampus

 Interdisciplinary Research Modules & Research Trajectories

-The Modules offer a foundation for mentoring the ScienceCampus' doctoral students while developing the comparative and/or transregional aspects of their projects.
+The Trajectories offer a foundation for mentoring the ScienceCampus' early career researchers while developing the comparative and/or transregional aspects of their projects as well as bringing together senior researchers in new constellations, including in cooperation with our partners.
 Members are encouraged to use the Leibniz ScienceCampus Forum on UR GRIPS E-learning platform to exchange ideas, offer support and develop collaboration.
 They also provide a focal point for visiting researchers to orientate their contributions to the LSC.

-Research Modules ScienceCampus First Phase (Till September 2024)
+Research Modules – ScienceCampus First Phase (to August 2025)